KTH-dESA/OSeMOSYS_step/README.md

 | TotalAnnualMaxCapacityInvestment | UTOPIA | IMPHCO1    | 1      | 2009 | 0         |
 | TotalAnnualMaxCapacityInvestment | UTOPIA | IMPHCO1    | 1      | 2010 | 0         |

-In this same step, but independent from the decesion to invest in IMPHCO, we want to also add the option to invest in importing uranium.
+In this same step, but independent from the decision to invest in IMPHCO, we want to also add the option to invest in importing uranium.
 Add the file `data/scenarios/1/B.csv`